THE QUATERMASS XPERIMENT

 *QUATERMASS creator, Nigel Kneale was so upset with the BBC and Hammer's choice of screenwriter, Richard H. Landau, that Nigel insisted on being the only writer on the sequel.
 Which is a shame, because for the sequel, Hammer wanted to hire one of the best screenwriters in cinema history, Jimmy Sangster (THE CRAWLING EYE, NIGHTMARE).

-In 1955, when a writer sold the television rights to the BBC, they'd lose all rights to their original work to the corporation forever with no further remuneration.
+In 1955, when a writer sold the television rights to the BBC, they'd lose all rights to their original work to the public corporation forever with no further remuneration.
 Because government BBC had the television rights to his story and play, they did whatever they liked in the sale of the movie rights and ignored him.

 It was only when, in various interviews where Nigel revealed this situation that the short-sighted incompetents at BBC, fearing an audience backlash, gave Nigel more control over his creation as well as further payment.